inphobia/inphobia.github.io/content/docs/mono/drive/nojuice/index.md

 the bigger the delta between hot/active & cold/powered off: the longer it takes before the loss occurs.

-jeds218's primary purpose is to provide a standardized testing procedure, is stresses that there are many factors that determine data retention - no single nor set of tests can all use cases the remark goes.
+jesd218's primary purpose is to provide a standardized testing procedure, it stresses that there are many factors that determine data retention - no single nor set of tests can cover all use cases the remark goes.

 ### nand cell type
 a personal addendum: while drives are powered on the background patrol will refresh a cell's voltage when it goes outside a certain margin.